FelipeFFG/MySql-LojaConveniencia/README.md

 # MySql-LojaConveniencia
-this repository is about a project of convenience store in mysql
+this repository is about a convenience store in mysql